locutusjs/locutus/website/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.md

 > the momentum you worked so hard for.

 I'd like to comment on that here.
-While I appreciate the sentiment, wether the project is being killed by these changes depends on how you look at Locutus.js.
+While I appreciate the sentiment, wether the project is being killed by these changes depends on how you look at Locutus.
-To me, Locutus.js is a resource:
+To me, Locutus is a resource:

  - For PHP developers that want see how it's done in JavaScript
  - That enables fun experiments
  - With a few higher level functions that are incredibly useful, and missing in JavaScript

-This is what I feel Locutus.js should focus on.
+This is what I feel Locutus should focus on.
 Making functions.
 Making them better.

-If - on the other hand - you think of Locutus.js as a
+If - on the other hand - you think of Locutus as a

  - 2.1MB, 451-function, ready-to-rock spaceship that you can plug into your website so you can keep typing PHP client-side, not caring about learning JavaScript or how that extra weight might impact the user experience

-..then yes, *these changes are going to kill Locutus.js*.
+..then yes, *these changes are going to kill Locutus*.

 I have limited time to spend on open source, and I want to spend it on things I enjoy and can believe in.
 Not on working to support use-cases that keep new developers from learning, or make the web slower.
 I'm sorry if this upsets folks but it really is my free time.

-Luckily though for people with different views, I released Locutus.js under MIT so it's cool for anybody to fork this project and run with it.
+Luckily though for people with different views, I released Locutus under MIT so it's cool for anybody to fork this project and run with it.

-If anything, knowing that the Locutus.js repository will focus on the raw `./functions` makes this easier.
+If anything, knowing that the Locutus repository will focus on the raw `./functions` makes this easier.